October 13, 2006

 That led Dr. King to ask Adam why he quit the school band, too.
 Adam’s reasoning was familiar: he couldn’t stand the other kids.
 “They all played badly,” Dr. King summarized in his notes.
 “No one practiced.
 No one paid attention.”

-Adam indicated that he didn’t find it particularly surprising, as his understanding was that “they were [as] irritating to each other as they are to him.”
-Dr. King noted that Adam didn’t want to visit his father at his apartment in Stamford, and asked why, but Adam did not respond.
+Finally, Dr. King turned to the subject of Nancy and Peter’s separation, and noted that Adam had insisted that he didn’t want to visit his father at his apartment in Stamford.
+He asked why, but Adam did not respond.
 Nancy said that he wouldn’t tell her the reason, either.

 Every step in Adam’s evaluation seemed to agitate him further.
 He could hear them talking about him, piercing the buffer of calm that his mother usually maintained around his person.
 Specifying things wrong with him.
 Almost interrogating him.
 By the end, his baggy shirt was drenched in sweat, and Nancy was more worried for him than ever.
 It suddenly seemed like all of the calming and seclusion they’d given him to soothe his anxieties over the past year had been undone — like he was right back in the emergency room, at Danbury Hospital.
 Finally, the visit ended, and Nancy ushered her stricken son back into their luxury sedan, and retreated to the sanctuary of 36 Yogananda.